catherinevee/driftmgr/docs/architecture/FUTURE_PROOFING_STRATEGY.md

 ## Executive Summary

-This document outlines a comprehensive strategy to future-proof driftmgr, ensuring it remains relevant, scalable, and maintainable for the next 5-10 years as cloud computing evolves.
+This document outlines a complete strategy to future-proof driftmgr, ensuring it remains relevant, scalable, and maintainable for the next 5-10 years as cloud computing evolves.

 ## Current State Analysis